cdown/chrisdown.name/_posts/2019-07-18-linux-memory-management-at-scale.md

 the services and systems they support to not be able to run as reliably or efficiently as they could be.

-As such, I wrote a talk which goes into some of these misconceptions, going into why things are more nuanced than they might seem when it comes to memory.
+As such, I wrote a talk which goes into some of these misconceptions, explaining why things are more nuanced than they might seem when it comes to memory.
 I also go over how to compose more reliable and scalable systems using this new knowledge, talking about how we are managing systems within Facebook, and how you can apply this knowledge to improve your own systems.

-I had the privilege to present this talk at SREcon, and hope you'll find it useful.
+I had the privilege of presenting this talk at SREcon, and I hope you'll find it useful.
 Please feel free to e-mail me with any questions or comments.

 {% youtube beefUhRH5lU %}